'Venom' reveals villain Riot at Comic-Con

 “I think we’d all like to see that,” Hardy told the audience.

 Venom will hit theaters Oct.
-5. Check out the official trailer below:
+5. Check out the official trailer above.

 Comments